pur3lies/info-idk/README.md

 - random mentions of sh or nsfw
 - random venting / ranting. if we are friends just ask for it before
 - if you joke about serious matters like r4pe , sh , etc. youre not funny
-- if you come to me only to hate on my favorite ships, characters or interests.. whats the point bruh
+- if you come to me only to hate on my favorite ships, characters or interests.. keep it to yourself
+- if u heavily (and seriously) hate on looey or berryfunny. again, i dont care. and u wont like me

 __IWC__
 - 15-17 y.o's